 - Janssen PA, et al. The experience of planned home birth: Views of the first 500 women.
 Birth.
 2009;36:297.

 - Declercq E, et al. Planned home birth. http://www.uptodate.com/home.
 Accessed March 26, 2014.

 - Johnson KC, et al. Outcomes of planned home births with certified professional midwives: Large prospective study in North America.
 British Medical Journal.
 2005;330:1.

 - Boucher D, et al. Staying home to give birth: Why women in the United States choose home birth.
 Journal of Midwifery and Women's Health.
 2009;54:119.

 - Davis-Floyd R. Home birth emergencies in the U.S. and Mexico: The trouble with transport.
 Social Science and Medicine.
 2003;56:1911.

-- Your Pregnancy and Childbirth: Month to Month.
+- American College of Obstetricians and Gynecologists.
+Your Pregnancy and Childbirth Month to Month.
 5th ed.
 Washington, D.C.: American College of Obstetricians and Gynecologists; 2010:124.

 - Stuebe A, et al. Continuous intrapartum support. http://www.uptodate.com/home.
 Accessed March 26, 2014.

 - Shelov SP, et al. Caring for Your Baby and Young Child: Birth to Age 5.
 5th ed.
 New York, N.Y.: Bantam Books; 2009:47.